Tracking Penguin Colonies Through Their Droppings

-Researchers are using Landsat 7 satellite imagery on Antarctica’s penguin population and estimating their numbers based on the large guano stains left behind.
+In 2014, NASA researchers published the results the journal PLOS of using Landsat 7 satellite imagery on Antarctica’s penguin population to estimate their numbers based on the large guano stains left behind.
 Since researchers can’t possibly get to every penguin colony on the continent, they came up with the idea of using satellites to track the most obvious marker of a penguin colony- their poop.

 Difficult to reach because of unstable sea ice, satellites are able to see the penguin colonies and have the images confirmed by researchers familiar with the areas in question.
 Using these methods, thousands of new penguins have been added to the Antarctic penguin population in recent years.